prostodiva/prostodiva/README.md

 # 💫 About Me:
 Hello!
 My name is Margarita.
 I'm highly motivated Full-Stack Developer.<br>Currently I'm working on a full-stack web application that implements a chat system with role-based access control.
+Visit kattsyna.com to check out my portfolio project.

 ## 🌐 Socials: